-The annual Lyrids meteor shower peaks during the night of April 21st/22nd and this year's event promises to be a good one, as the 23% illuminated waning crescent Moon in Aquarius, won't significantly interfere.
-Normally, you can expect to see up to 20 meteors per hour under ideal conditions.
-In addition, the Lyrids do occasionally produce brilliant fireballs, that streak through the sky and cast shadows as they disintegrate in the Earth's atmosphere.
+The annual Lyrids meteor shower peaks during the night of April 21st / 22nd.
+This year's event promises to be reasonably good as the first quarter Moon sets a couple of hours after midnight and won't significantly interfere.
+Normally, you would expect to see up to 20 meteors per hour under ideal conditions.
+However, if you're lucky you might even spot a couple of fireballs.
+Occasionally the shower produces a few, that brilliantly streak through the sky, casting shadows as they disintegrate in the upper atmosphere.

-Unlike sporadic meteors that originate from anywhere in the sky, periodic meteors can always be traced back to the same part of the sky (radiant point).
-Therefore, spotting this type of shooting star should be easy, just focus on the radiant point.
-Correct, not quite.
-The problem is that, although the meteors do originate from the radiant, they almost always streak across the sky many degrees from it.
-Therefore, good advice is to lie down on something like a reclining chair, look skywards and scan a large area of sky around the radiant, but not directly at it.
+Unlike sporadic meteors that originate from anywhere, periodic meteors can always be traced back to the same part of the sky, known as the (radiant).
+Therefore, spotting this type of shooting star should be easy; just look directly at the radiant.
+The problem is although the meteors do originate from the radiant, they almost always streak many degrees from away in a different part of the sky.
+Therefore a good tip is to lie down on a reclining chair, look skywards and scan a large area of sky surrounding the radiant, without looking directly at it.

 The Lyrids radiant is located inside Hercules.
 It's positioned close to the border with Lyra and only 6 degrees from Vega (mag.
 0.0), the 5th brightest star in the sky.
 The best time to observe is around midnight and during the early hours of the morning.

 |Peak Date||22nd April|